lidongYang22/Autonomous-microrobot-swarm-navigation/README.md

 2. Download the dataset and unzip it to the './DNN training' folder.
 3. Run './DNN training/training_orientation_angle.py' and './DNN training/training_shape_ratio.py' for the swarm shape planning and swarm orientation planning, respectively.
 4. Outputs: the parameters for the trained networks after each epoch will be saved in './DNN training/checkpoints_ratio' and './DNN training/checkpoints_angle' folders.

+If one want to test the method on different environment morphologies, just reaplace

 ### Demo of swarm distribution planning
 Instructions: